-- Parents/Carers must send their children to the Academy regularly and they may risk prosecution if they do not.
+- Parents/Carers must send their children to school regularly and they may risk prosecution if they do not.

-- It is the responsibility of the parents to ensure that their children attend punctually and remain in the Academy.
+- It is the responsibility of the parents to ensure that their children attend punctually and remain in the school.

-- The Academy must support attendance and take seriously any problems which may lead to non-attendance.
+- The school must support attendance and take seriously any problems which may lead to non-attendance.

 - By law, the Local Authority (LA) must enforce school attendance.
 Our Education Welfare Officer (EWO) acts on behalf of the LA.

-- By law, only the Academy can authorise absence, not the parent/carer
+- By law, only the school can authorise absence, not the parent/carer

-- Parents/Carers must ensure that their children arrive at the Academy punctually, in full uniform, properly equipped and ready to learn.
+- Parents/Carers must ensure that their children arrive at the school punctually, in full uniform, properly equipped and ready to learn.

 - Having a good education will help to give your child the best start in life.

-- If your child does not attend the Academy regularly, they will have gaps in their learning and will not be able to make good progress
+- If your child does not attend school regularly, they will have gaps in their learning and will not be able to make good progress

 - It helps pupils maintain good relations with their peers